oskarth/praxis/README.md

 *October 30, 2015.
 RGB to hex in Clojure.
 Same as yesterday, ~5m.
 Much simpler than last one, had to look up throw though but that's a general error thing, so consider mastered.*

+*October 31, 2015.
+Search in ascending matrix in Clojure.
+Naive version ~20m, hint at strategy for O(m+n) algo but didn't succeed in implementing in 30m-1h.*